linuxchd/linuxchad.github.io/README.md

 # ls /sys/firmware/efi/efivars
 ```

-If the directory does not exists, the system may be booted in BIOS (not UEFI).
+If the directory does not exists, the system may be booted in BIOS.

 ### Update System Clock
 Ensures that the system clock is accurate.